 - 20.2.
-The Committee Reports can be agreed by committee members/governors by email. - 20.3.
-The Committee Reports must be sent to the Head of Governance within 21 days of each meeting.
-Once received an executive summary will be produced of key information for the Governance and Partnership Committee's consideration. - 20.4.
-Committees shall arrange for the production and delivery of such other reports or updates as requested by the Trust Board from time to time. - 20.5.
-Matters indicated as confidential by the attendees at the meeting will not be circulated to all parties but will be retained as a confidential matters minute as part of the Committee's minutes. - 20.6.
-Each Trust and Academy Committee shall conduct an annual review of its work and the powers and functions delegated to it under these Terms of Reference Appendix 4.
-The report shall include how the Trust/Academy Committee has held the Executive and/or Academy Leaders to account, record any training undertaken and how successful it was in achieving its key objectives for the year.
-The report may also make recommendations for any changes to the Trust Board - 20.7.
-Chair(s) of the Board and its Committees at all levels will be subject to an annual review of their performance to be undertaken by the Chair of Trustees. - 20.8.
-The Members of Diverse Academies Trust will hold an annual review with the Chair of the Trust Board
+The committee reports can be agreed by committee members/governors by email. - 20.3.
+The committee reports must be sent to the head of governance within 21 days of each meeting.
+Once received an executive summary will be produced of key information for the governance and partnership committee's consideration. - 20.4.
+Committees shall arrange for the production and delivery of such other reports or updates as requested by the Trust board from time to time. - 20.5.
+Matters indicated as confidential by the attendees at the meeting will not be circulated to all parties but will be retained as a confidential matters minute as part of the committee's minutes. - 20.6.
+Each Trust and academy committee shall conduct an annual review of its work and the powers and functions delegated to it under these terms of reference appendix 4.
+The report shall include how the Trust/academy committee has held the executive and/or academy leaders to account, record any training undertaken and how successful it was in achieving its key objectives for the year.
+The report may also make recommendations for any changes to the Trust board.

-21. Appendix 1 Academy Committees (ACs) as of September 2021
+Appendix 1 - academy committees (ACs) as of September 2022